-FoodOn makes the same distinction, like LanguaL, between food source plant and animal organisms which are in LanguaL Facet B, and agency food categorization schemes in LanguaL Facet A – with branches dedicated to EFSA, GS1, FDA CFR, and EUROFIR – these are all copied term-for-term into FoodOn.
+FoodOn makes the same distinction, like LanguaL, between food source plant and animal organisms which are in LanguaL Facet B, and agency food categorization schemes in LanguaL Facet A (with branches dedicated to EFSA, GS1, FDA CFR, and EUROFIR) which are all copied term-for-term into FoodOn.
 A reference to a LanguaL Facet A category implies the semantics of an organism or derived product as a food commodity.
-All of Facet A is mirrored under FoodOn’s “food product type” branch, a new hierarchy which is a very rough copy of the FDA Code of Federal Regulations food product (CFR) branch, but re-organized to be the most ontologically “pure” of all the schemes.
+Under FoodOn’s “food product type” branch there is a new hierarchy “foodon food product”, which is a very rough copy of the FDA Code of Federal Regulations food product (CFR) branch, but re-organized to be the most ontologically “pure” of all the schemes.
 To reflect their origins, most “foodon food product” items are linked directly or by inheritance via a “member of” reference to a CFR category.
 Note that agency schemes have not been cross-referenced to each other yet in LanguaL or FoodOn.
 One agency’s (Facet A) reference to broccoli isn’t linked to its equivalent in another agency scheme for example.

 All of Facet B is mirrored under FoodOn’s “food source” branch.
 That’s where a reference to a broccoli plant as a whole is made, and this is often the reference one wants to make unless more particular plant or animal food product aspect is involved, e.g. a reference to broccoli florets.
 A reference to an organism in Facet B does not necessitate that the organism is bearing a food role.
 Thus we can reference Cattle (LanguaL B1161; FOODON_03411161 ) in axioms that may be devoted entirely to epidemiology investigations about hoof disease without implying any conversation about Cattle as food.

-In LanguaL, in Facet B, the Broccoli organism is just called “broccoli”, in FoodOn we have added the words “… plant (food source)” to the label.
+In LanguaL, in Facet B, the Broccoli organism is just called “broccoli”, in FoodOn we have added the word “… plant” to the label.
 This was intended to ontologically distinguish references to the whole organism from references to broccoli food product variants that are being added to FoodOn.
-However, we will probably drop the “food source” label component shortly as we want to allow references to these organisms without implication of a food role in order to support One – Health epidemiological modelling.

 Other agency food product schemes don’t necessarily follow ontological rules, and have different areas of interest.
 Our aim over the next years is to cross reference their categories to the new “foodon food product” branch, which is where we focus on adding new food terms.
 In this way we aim to enable mapping of agency food database contents.
 The other agency product branches will remain untouched into the future (except as their agencies update them), and exist primarily for cross-referencing from within FoodOn; they are provided with a FoodOn ontology URI to facilitate this.